pink-tie/JMSSerializerServiceProvider/README.markdown

 * `serializer.cache.directory`: The directory to use for storing the metadata cache.

-* `serializer.naming_strategy.seperator` (optional): The separator
-string used when normalizing properties.

-* `serializer.naming_strategy.lower_case` (optional): Boolean flag
-indicating if the properties should be normalized as lower case strings.

 * `serializer.date_time_handler.format` (optional): The format used to serialize and deserialize `DateTime` objects.
 Refer to the [PHP documentation for supported Date/Time formats][2].